MarcusTrenton-Personal/NpcGenerator/README.md

 ### Release Managers Only

 Release Managers will need to setup environmental variables for "SigningKey" file path, "SigningKeyPassword", and "NugetGitToken".
+The NugetGitToken is only valid for a fixed duration.
+Afterwards it will need to be regenerated.

 How do you actually get the signing key, password, and token?
 Email MarcusTrenton@gmail.com with a good reason why you want to sign software in his name.